frenchcast1234/flux/README.md

 # flux
-Some cool and useless apps for m5stick cplus2.
+Vibe coded some cool and useless apps for m5stick cplus2.